 Ericaceous plants include rhododendron, camellia, azalea, pieris, summer-flowering heathers (calluna) and even Japanese maples (acer) among others.
 This also applies to blueberries.

-If you try growing ericaceous plants in alkaline or limey soils, they start to produce yellow leaves - a condition known as lime-induced chlorosis, don’t grow or flower well and usually, finally die.
+If you try growing ericaceous plants in alkaline or limey soils, they produce yellow leaves - a condition known as lime-induced chlorosis, don’t grow or flower well and usually, finally die.
 The main reason for this is that they need plenty of iron and other soil nutrients that become insoluble or ‘locked up’ in the soil at high pH, so the plants can’t absorb them.

 Container growing is best